yaleh/ArtiGround/README.md

 ## Usage

 1. Select a project template from the dropdown menu in the top right corner.
-2. Use the chat interface on the left to ask questions or request code changes.
+2. Use the chat interface on the left to ask questions, request code changes, or generate artifacts using LLMs.
 3. View and edit your code in the central editor panel.
-4. See the live preview of your project in the right panel.
+4. See the live preview of your project, including generated artifacts, in the right panel.
 5. Check console output and errors in the bottom panel.
 6. Download your project using the download button at the bottom of the chat interface.